User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ code demands rigorous defence against malicious exploitation, memory corruption, and input validation bypasses.
-This programme explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants apply secure coding guidelines, static analysis tools, and defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software resilient against cyberattacks.
+21 HoursCrafting secure C and C++ applications demands rigorous defence against malicious exploitation, memory corruption, and bypasses of input validation.
+This programme investigates vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
+Participants will apply secure coding guidelines, static analysis tools, and defensive programming techniques to eliminate weaknesses, enforce input sanitisation, and deliver hardened software that is resilient against cyberattacks.

 Advanced Java Security